Yashraj3329/Yashraj3329/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🎓 &nbsp; A sudentin DPS R.K.Puram.
+- 🎓 &nbsp; A sudent in DPS R.K.Puram.
 - 🌱 &nbsp; Learning more about Web Development.
 - 🤔 &nbsp; Exploring new technologies and learning new things everyday.